greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/install_r_dslib.html.md

 $ gpstop -r
 ```

-**Note:** When you uninstall the R Data Science Library package from your Greenplum Database cluster, any UDFs that you have created that use R libraries installed with this package will return an error.
+> **Note** When you uninstall the R Data Science Library package from your Greenplum Database cluster, any UDFs that you have created that use R libraries installed with this package will return an error.